ourcodingclub/ourcodingclub.github.io/_posts/2016-12-11-maps_tutorial.md

 `coords =`  uses the coordinates from the brown trout dataset formatted as a dataframe. the CRS (`proj4string`) is set to be the CRS of the ecoregions spatial object.

-`over()` from the `sp` package (loaded by default by many other R spatial analysis packages) creates a dataframe with the same number of rows as `brown_trout_sp`, where each row contains the data of the polygon in which the data point is found.
+`over()` from the `sp` package (loaded by default by many other R spatial analysis packages) then creates a dataframe with the same number of rows as `brown_trout_sp`, where each row contains the data of the polygon in which the data point is found.

 ```r
 point_match <- over(